rizwan141/KUBERNETES/Imp Vs Dec/README.md

 ```
 (This will not use the pods labels as selectors)

 Both the above commands have their own challenges.
-While one of it cannot accept a selector the other cannot accept a node port.
-I would recommend going with the `kubectl expose` command.
+While one of it cannot accept a selector the other cannot accept a node port. we would recommend going with the `kubectl expose` command.
 If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.

+##### NOTE :

+a) ```--dry-run=client``` : This will not create the resource, instead, tell you whether the resource can be created and if your command is right.

+b) ```-o yaml``` : This will output the resource definition in YAML format on screen.